aaryanraj1254/slot-booking/README.md

 git checkout ai-ml

-3. Make changes & commit
+3️⃣ Make Changes & Commit
 git add .
 git commit -m "your message"
 git push origin <branch-name>

-4. Create a Pull Request
+4️⃣ Create a Pull Request

-Go to:
+Go to Pull Requests

-Pull Requests → New Pull Request
+Click New Pull Request

-Choose:
+Set**

 base: main

 compare: your-branch

-Submit PR → Get reviewed → Approve → Merge.
+Submit PR → get it reviewed → approve → merge

-🔐 Branch Protection Rules (Enabled)
+🔐 Branch Protection Rules (Enabled on main)

-PR required before merging
+✔ Pull Request required

-1 Approval required
+✔ Minimum 1 approval

-Direct push to main NOT allowed
+✔ No direct pushes to main

-This keeps main clean & prevents code conflicts.
+Keeps main clean and stable.

 🔔 Pull Request Notifications

-When someone opens a PR:
+When a teammate creates a PR:

-You get a GitHub notification (🔔 bell icon)
+You get a 🔔 GitHub notification

 You get an email

-It appears in Pull Requests tab
+It appears under Pull Requests

-You can open the PR → review → approve → merge safely.
+You can open → review → approve → merge.

 📁 Recommended Folder Structure slot-booking/